1. When is a decision about hospice care made and who makes it?

 9. How does hospice manage pain?

-Hospice believes that emotional and spiritual pain are just as real and in need of attention as physical pain, and it addresses each.
-Hospice nurses and doctors are up-to-date on the latest medications and devices for pain and symptom relief.
-Social workers, grief counselors and chaplains are available to assist family members as well as patients.
+Hospice believes that emotional and spiritual pain are just as real and in need of attention as physical pain.
+Hospice nurses and doctors are knowledgeable about the latest medications and devices for pain and symptom relief.
+Social workers, grief counselors, and chaplains are also available to assist family members as well as patients.

 10. Is hospice affiliated with any religious organization?